kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I've opened the wallet, and I'm getting lots of red messages with an error like this: `2019-Jan-29 01:24:48.088688 ERROR [BlockchainSynchronizer] Failed to query blocks: NodeErrorCategory:5, Internal node error`**

-    A: The wallet usually remains functional when this occurs, but if it bothers you, then just exit simplewallet.exe and TurtleCoind.exe, then reopen TurtleCoind.exe and simplewallet.exe.
+    A: Update to the latest version - this has been fixed! http://latest.turtlecoin.lol

 * **Q: I think I should have more money in my balance than it is showing, what should I do?**

+    A: Update to the latest version - this has been fixed! http://latest.turtlecoin.lol

+* **Q: I've tried resetting, but it isn't working.
+What should I do?**

     A: In simplewallet.exe, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong, if you haven't already.
 Then, close TurtleCoind.exe and simplewallet.exe, and reopen them both.
 Next, type `reset` in simplewallet.exe after reopening your wallet file.
 It should start resetting your wallet, but the progress might not be immediately obvious - wait a while, and it should start counting up the blocks and printing out your transactions as it gets to them.
-You might need to repeat this process a few times.

-* **Q: I've tried resetting, but it isn't working.
-What should I do?**

-    A: In a command prompt, enter the following command: `simplewallet.exe --SYNC_FROM_ZERO --wallet-file your_wallet` replacing `your_wallet` with the name of your wallet file.
-This should be more effective at finding all the transactions.
-Thanks to @Ereptor for this fix.

 * **Q: I'm trying to open my wallet in simplewallet, but it says that I'm using the wrong password?**